jimmykarily/sbom-extractor/README.md

 # sbom-extractor

+> [!NOTE]
-NOTE: This is a vide-coded conversion of this bash script: https://github.com/kairos-io/kairos/issues/3615#issuecomment-3219538696
+> This is a vide-coded conversion of this bash script: https://github.com/kairos-io/kairos/issues/3615#issuecomment-3219538696
+> Thanks to @Itxaka for his marvelous work on the bash script.

 A simple tool to extract pre-attached SBOMs from container image OCI attestations.